Jorge Chávez International Airport: Construction

 Lima's first airport was the Limatambo Airport in San Isidro.
-It ceased operations in 1960 due to a lack of space and capacity, and was replaced by the Lima-Callao International Airport.
+It ceased operations in 1960 due to a lack of space and capacity, and was replaced by the Lima-Callao International Airport, which was inaugurated by President Manuel Prado Ugarteche on 29 October of the same year.
 In June 1965, the Lima-Callao airport was renamed the "Aeropuerto Internacional Jorge Chávez" after the famous Peruvian aviator, Jorge Chávez Dartnell.
-In December 1965, the terminal building was officially opened.
+In December 1965, the terminal building was officially opened by President Fernando Belaúnde after 11 months of reconstruction.
+The airport did not receive any renovation or change in infrastructure for 35 years.